 An academic evaluation is included as an important component of an overall neuropsychological evaluation.
 By looking at your child’s academic knowledge and skills, we can screen for potential learning disabilities.
 Often times, a child’s struggles in school are related to an underlying difficulty in a specific area of learning such as reading, mathematics, writing, processing verbal information, or processing visual information.
 An academic evaluation again provides a clearer picture of your child’s strengths/weaknesses while looking for any potential learning problems.

-Step 4: Attention and Executive Functioning Assessments
+Step 4: Attention and Executive Functioning Assessments for ADHD testing

 You may have heard the term ‘executive functioning.’
-What this term refers to is the set of processes involved in important aspects of our lives including planning, shifting our attention, controlling impulses, and managing our attention.
+What this term refers to is the set of processes involved in important aspects of our lives.
+This includes planning, shifting our attention, controlling impulses, and managing our attention.
 Being able to control attention is an important part of what a child is asked to do both at school and at home.
-This is different than just “paying attention,” and instead often involves not paying attention to sounds, smells, and other distractions around us, as well as being able to shift our attention from something interesting when necessary.
+This is different than just “paying attention.”
+Instead often involves not paying attention to sounds, smells, and other distractions around us.
+In addition to being able to shift our attention from something interesting when necessary.

 Step 5: Careful Interpretation of Results with Individually Tailored Recommendations

 On some occasions, the evaluation does not result in a diagnosis if the child’s scores are consistently within the expected range.
 Regardless of a diagnosis, recommendations are provided for both home and school to ensure the child is receiving supportive interventions to help address their symptoms.
 Parents are connected with resources that can help their child and help them feel more confident managing their child’s symptoms.

 During these sessions, they are doing several various tasks that are each relatively short (usually 5-10 minutes each).
 Because each individual activity is relatively short, children are usually able to keep giving good effort.
 Also, many of the activities are presented as ‘brain games’ and kids often report feeling they are fun.
-During the session, children are also provided brief breaks to encourage motivation and make sure they are able to give their best effort.
+During the session, children are also provided brief breaks to encourage motivation.
+Also to make sure they are able to give their best effort.
 At the end of each session, parents are given a brief update about what tests were given that day and how their child responded.
-The final session is again with the child’s parent(s) and involves going over the report with the results, describing the findings in a meaningful way, providing clear recommendations for the future, and answering your questions.
+The final session is again with the child’s parent(s).
+This involves going over the report with the results, describing the findings in a meaningful way, providing clear recommendations for the future, and answering your questions.

 Better understanding why your child may be showing certain behaviors can help these difficulties feel less personal to both you and your child.
-Parents often report feeling they are better able to advocate for their child’s needs at school and elsewhere, as they have a better understanding of what those needs are.
-As a parent, these changes can help ease the feeling of overwhelm you may be experiencing, and help provide an opportunity to better connect with your child.
+Parents often report feeling they are better able to advocate for their child’s needs at school and elsewhere.
+And that they have a better understanding of what those needs are.
+As a parent, these changes can help ease the feeling of overwhelm you may be experiencing.
+This will help provide an opportunity to better connect with your child.
 As your child also begins to learn about his/her strengths, while also receiving the right types of support for areas of struggle, they can begin to feel understood, supported, and confident.

-While the idea of starting a neuropsychological evaluation for your child may be a stressful one, at the end of the process, you will be armed with information critical to understanding what is happening for your child.
+While the idea of starting neuropsychological testing for your child may be a stressful one, at the end of the process, you will be armed with information critical to understanding what is happening for your child.
 By the end of the process, you will feel you have a plan for supporting your child’s needs moving forward.
 One of the biggest benefits to the process is no longer feeling you have to do this alone.
 Feeling connected and supported can encourage the change you would like to see for your child, yourself, and your family.